 Plan investments are shares of mutual funds managed by Fidelity.
 Fidelity is the trustee as defined by the Plan and, therefore, these transactions qualify as party-in-interest transactions.
-Fees incurred by the Plan for investment management services are included in unrealized gain (loss) on investment transactions, as they are paid through revenue sharing, rather than as a direct payment.
-Fees paid by the Plan for professional, legal, and accounting expenses are paid through revenue sharing, rather than a direct payment, and amounted to \$204,582 for the year ended December 31, 2016 (\$221,293 in 2015).
+Fees incurred by the Plan for investment management services are included in net appreciation in fair value of investments, as they are paid through revenue sharing, rather than as a direct payment.
+Fees paid by the Plan for professional, legal, and accounting expenses are paid through revenue sharing, rather than a direct payment, and amounted to \$203,014 for the year ended December 31, 2017 (\$204,582 in 2016).
 All remaining expenses paid by the Plan represent fees paid by the participants for the setup of loans and maintenance.
 The Plan also invests in Wabtec Stock.
 Wabtec is the plan sponsor, and therefore, transactions qualify as party-in-interest transactions.
-Investment income (loss) from parties-in-interest transactions and interest from participant loans amounted to \$28,616,897 for the year ended December 31, 2016 (loss of \$3,036,366 in 2015).
+Investment income from parties-in-interest transactions and interest from participant loans amounted to \$67,372,977 for the year ended December 31, 2017 (\$28,616,897 in 2016).